This article on Pulau Ubin was last updated in August 2020.

 What to Eat and Drink on Pulau Ubin

-Even in Singapore, Pak Ali’s lontong has made a name for itself.
+Even in Singapore, Pak Ali’s lontong has made a name for itself because it is the last place on the island tp serve this dish.
 Their coconut curry is thick and flavourful, paired perfectly with fragrant rice cakes.
 You have to be fast because this exclusive dish is sold only on Sundays and is often gone before 11am.

 Season Live Seafood

 Season Live Seafood is a tad pricier than you’d expect food in Pulau Ubin to be, but the prawn rolls are worth it.
-Built right on the shore, this restaurant serves fresh seafood that tastes great after a cycle around the island.
-Open Wednesday to Monday, from 10am to 6.30pm.
-More info here.
+Built right on the shore, this restaurant serves fresh seafood that tastes great after a cycle around the island and is just over the water.
+Open Wednesday to Monday, from 10am to 6:30pm.

 Cheong Lian Yuen Coffee Shop